strimzi/proposals/063-prometheus-metrics-reporter.md

 - `prometheus.metrics.reporter.listener`: The listener to expose the metrics in the format `http://<HOST>:<PORT>`, or set to `disabled` to not expose an endpoint.
 If the `<HOST>` part if empty the listener binds to the default interface, if it is set to `0.0.0.0`, the listener binds to all interfaces.
 If the `<PORT>` part is set to `0`, a random port is picked.
 Default: `http://:8080`.
 - `prometheus.metrics.reporter.allowlist`: A comma separated list of regex patterns to specify the metrics to collect.
 Default: `.*`.
 Only metrics matching at least one of the patterns in the list will be emitted.

 The reporters will also export JVM metrics similar to the ones exported by jmx_exporter.
-These are provided by the [Hotspot exports](io.prometheus.client.hotspot) from the Prometheus Java client.
+These are provided by the [JVM instrumentation package](https://github.com/prometheus/client_java/tree/main/prometheus-metrics-instrumentation-jvm) from the Prometheus Java client.

 This proposal ignores supporting HTTPS as today Strimzi does not allow configuring it with jmx_exporter.
 Note that jmx_exporter 0.19.0 added support for HTTPS.
 If needed we can add it later to the reporters.